 Illinois universities employ nearly 2,400 postdoctoral researchers in STEM disciplines - ranking seventh nationally - while Illinois' federal labs employ nearly 400 additional postdocs.
 A highly skilled pool of STEM talent, postdocs are increasingly applying their skills in the private sector and towards entrepreneurial endeavors.
-The state is also the fourth leading producer of MBAs nationally, with 16.1 percent of all master's degrees awarded as MBAs, compared with 14.2 percent nationally.
-Though not a traditional STEM degree, those with business acumen can be critical when paired with STEM talent to commercialize innovation and scale businesses.
+The state is also the fourth leading producer of MBAs nationally, with 16.1 percent of all master's degrees awarded as MBAs, compared with 14.2 percent nationally.2 Though not a traditional STEM degree, those with business acumen can be critical when paired with STEM talent to commercialize innovation and scale businesses.

 2 Illinois is home to the two top MBA programs in the world, according to The Economist: Northwestern University's Kellogg School of Management and The University of Chicago's Booth School of Business.
+3 This analysis excludes those listed as "Race and ethnicity unknown" in the IPEDS database.
 Demographically, STEM graduates in Illinois are largely similar to all graduates.
 In 2015, 55.9 percent of STEM graduates were female, slightly less than the 57.8 of all graduates in Illinois.
 However, when STEM-health degrees are removed, the share of degrees awarded to female students drops to 33.2 percent - lower than the national average of 35.9 percent.
 In 2015, 58.3 percent of Illinois' STEM graduates were white; 10.1 percent Asian or Pacific Islander; 8.0 percent African-American; 7.1 percent Hispanic or Latino; and 16.3 percent temporary residents.3 Both in Illinois and nationally, computer science graduates are significantly less diverse.
-Only 16.7 percent of computer science degrees were awarded to female students in 2015, while just 3.8 percent of CS graduates were Hispanic or Latino, and 2.5 percent were African-American - compared with 6.0 Hispanic or Latino, and 3.6 percent African-American, nationally.
+Only 16.7 percent of CS graduates were Hispanic or Latino, and 2.5 percent were African-American - compared with 6.0 Hispanic or Latino, and 3.6 percent African-American, nationally.